sourabh1234-sys/CODSOFT/README.md

 	+ View generated password
 * Technologies used: Python, Random, String

+### 5. calculater.py

+`calcul.py` is a Python script designed to perform basic arithmetic calculations.
+The script can add, subtract, multiply, and divide numbers provided by the user.

+#### Features
+- Addition
+- Subtraction
+- Multiplication
+- Division

 **Getting Started:**

 To run any of these projects, simply clone this repository and navigate to the project directory.
 Then, run the project using Python.